 Hilary is our special retreat guest, joining us for meals, evening chats and sharing insights and expertise in a Saturday morning workshop on catching and holding an agent’s attention.
 She’ll also review Turning Leaves 2016 participants’ query letters in advance and hold private one-on-one feedback sessions.

-Offered through The Writers’ Community of Durham Region (WCDR), Writescape’s Gwynn and Ruth will deliver online masterclass workshops for writers who want an in-depth focus on aspects of fiction and memoir.
+Offered through The Writers’ Community of Durham Region (WCDR), Writescape’s Gwynn and Ruth will deliver online masterclass workshops for writers who want an in-depth focus on aspects of fiction.
 Writescape workshops provide practical handouts, engaging in-class exercises and discussions, and professional facilitators.